KillzXGaming/NintenTools.Bfres/README.md

 ## NuGet Package

 It is not required to download the library in source and compile it yourself, as a typically up-to-date [NuGet package](https://www.nuget.org/packages/Syroot.NintenTools.Bfres) exists.

+## Support

+You can ask questions and suggest features on Discord aswell.
+Feel free to [join the NintenTools channel on the Syroot server](https://discord.gg/asB4uaf)!